atomisthq/docs/docs/tutorials/add-new-bot-command.md

 You can write custom commands that the Atomist Bot can run in your team.
-We call these _skills_, and you can teach the bot new skills to automate common tasks your team routinely performs.
+We call these _skills_, and you can teach the Atomist Bot new skills to automate common tasks your team routinely performs.
 Those skills are implemented inside Rug command handlers and this tutorial will show you how to create a new one.